onlytomorrow/onlytomorrow.github.io/issues.md

 ---

+- figure out a way to set the user to default to themselves rather than Jack when trying to consume an item

 - `ExternalText` doesn't wrap text in RPGMaker's `Window_Help` class that displays item/skill descriptions in the main menu.
 	- `ExternalText` adds new methods in `Window_Base`, the superclass of `Window_Help`, though only involving removing escape characters.
 		- fix needs to be added that adds the `wrap_text` method and `too_wide?` check to `Window_Help` or `Window_Base`, taken from the `Game_Message` changes in the `ExternalText` script